 The time you rise is important, regardless if you have to go to work or not, getting into a routine is right for your body, your mind and your metabolism.
 This does not mean you have to get less sleep, absolutely not.

 This means you will need to make changes.
 You might well already get up early, those that do swear by it being the most productive time of their day, getting up earlier allows you to prepare for the day ahead, exercise, spend additional time with your family.
 All of these activities help boost your mood, this is also important especially when it comes to hormonal balance and stress.

-Getting up ‘early’ is a real kick-start for your metabolism, it gets your energy system started, although not fully until you’ve had something to eat and drink but the event of burning a higher number of calories by the mere fact of being up and moving means you’ve started to burn fuel.
-This means you’ll burn more calories, encouraging a higher metabolism which is ideal and helps maintain a healthy weight.
+Getting up ‘early’ is a real kick-start for your metabolism, it gets your energy system started, although not fully until you’ve had something to eat and drink.
+By getting up early, you will be burning a higher number of calories, and that is because you’ve started burning fuel sooner.
+The results are higher daily calories burn and boosting metabolism which means burning more carries throughout the day.

 I’m a big believer in getting up early, it has a whole host of benefits far and beyond keeping your health in check.
 If you’d like to discover more, I strongly recommend you read What the Most Successful People Do Before Breakfast: How to Achieve More at Work and at Home by Laura Vanderkam.
 It’s a fast read, it’s a must.

 What if you don’t need to Get Up Early

 The problem with this habit arises when you don’t have to be up!
 You’ll need an extra bag of willpower to get yourself up.
 I’m not talking solely about working or exercise but getting your daily routine off to a flying start.